clazarski/ST558_project/README.md

-README
+Interacting with the openweather api
 ================
 Craig Lazarski
-September 20, 2021
+October 5, 2021

+true

+This vignette discusses how to access the openweather api using several functions that I created.
+It also demonstrates an expoloratory data analysis of data collected from the api using the functions outlined below.

-Libraries required for contacting the API
+# Libraries required for contacting the API

 ``` r
 library("tidyverse")